- Sports and Recreation»

 American League Baseball in The 80s

 The 1980s was an exciting time for me to be a Major League baseball fan.
 I had recently returned to the States after having spent most of the 70s abroad.
 Baseball was back in my blood, and I was now living and working close to a real fanatic baseball city, Baltimore.
 The Baltimore Orioles had recently won the 1979 World Series, and their team was still good with a lot of young talent.
 As I settled in the Baltimore area in December of 1980 I prepared to follow both the Orioles and my hometown Milwaukee Brewers who were also in the American League.

 In the 1980s I saw a few games at long demolished Baltimore Memorial Stadium on 33rd Street when my Brewers were in town.
-I couldn't help but follow the Orioles because all of their games were on WBAL radio and many more were on local TV stations.
-In the early 80s when both the Brewers and Orioles were contenders, I got to know very well a number of stars on the Orioles and Brewers who are now in the baseball Hall of Fame.
+I couldn't help but follow the Orioles because all of their games were on WBAL radio and much more were on local TV stations.
+In the early 80s when both the Brewers and Orioles were contenders, I got to know very well a number of stars on the Orioles and Brewers who are now in the Baseball Hall of Fame.
 I also became very familiar with all of the great American League players of the 1980s.
-In this hub I select my all-decade team with runners-up.
+In this hub, I select my all-decade team with runners-up.

 1982 Brewers versus Orioles